-- o Completing clinical trials to obtain FDA pre-marketing approval for use of the Delcath system with doxorubicin to treat malignant melanoma that has spread to the liver.
-Our highest priority is completing the Phase III clinical trials, data preparation, statistical analysis and regulatory documents associated with an application for pre-market approval of commercial sale of the Delcath system in the United States for use in administering doxorubicin in the treatment of melanoma that has spread to the liver. - o Obtaining approval to market the Delcath system in the United States for the treatment of other forms of liver cancer using other chemotherapy agents and treatment of hepatitis using anti-viral drugs.
-In August 2001, we commenced a Phase I clinical trial at the National Cancer Institute using melphalan, a chemotherapy agent.
+- o Completing clinical trials to obtain FDA pre-market approval for use of the Delcath system with doxorubicin to treat malignant melanoma that has spread to the liver.
+Our highest priority is completing the Phase III clinical trials, data preparation, statistical analysis and regulatory documents associated with an application for pre-market approval of commercial sale of the Delcath system in the United States for use in administering doxorubicin in the treatment of melanoma that has spread to the liver. - 0 Obtaining approval to market the Delcath system in the United States for the treatment of other forms of liver cancer using other chemotherapy agents and treatment of hepatitis using anti-viral drugs.
+In August 2001, we commenced a Phase I clinical trial at the National Cancer Institute using melphalan, a chemotherapy agent, which we have now completed.
+Following clinical protocol approvals in 2004 for Phase II trials, we are currently recruiting and treating patients within this protocol.
 In addition to researching the use of other chemotherapy agents with the Delcath system to treat cancer, we plan to research the use of other compounds with the Delcath system to treat other diseases, such as hepatitis.
-Our timing to begin these studies will depend on our ability to establish strategic alliances with pharmaceutical manufacturers or other strategic partners in conjunction with our research into other therapeutic compounds and to raise additional funds for these purposes.
-Additional FDA pre-marketing approval will be required to market the Delcath system for these uses. - o Introducing the Delcath system into foreign markets.
+Our timing to begin these studies will depend on our ability to raise additional funds for these purposes and to establish strategic alliances with pharmaceutical manufacturers or other strategic partners in conjunction with our research into other therapeutic compounds.
+Additional FDA pre-market approvals will be required to market the Delcath system for these uses. - o Introducing the Delcath system into foreign markets.
 We will seek to establish strategic relationships with domestic and foreign firms that have a recognized presence or experience in foreign markets that we intend to target.
 Our strategy is to focus on markets that have a high incidence of liver cancer and the means to provide and pay for cancer treatments.
-According to the World Health Organization, many Asian and European countries, including China, Japan, Greece, Hong Kong, the Philippines, France, Germany, Italy and Spain, have a higher incidence of liver cancer that the United States.
+According to the World Health Organization, many Asian and European countries, including China, Japan, Greece, Hong Kong, the Philippines, France, Germany, Italy and Spain, have a higher incidence of liver cancer than the United States.
 Additionally, Australia has been cited as having the highest incidence of skin cancer in the world.
-Given that our current Phase III clinical trials are with a chemotherapy agent that is used to treat malignant melanoma that has spread to the liver, upon obtaining FDA pre-marketing approval, we intend to target the
+Given that our current Phase III clinical trials are to treat malignant melanoma that has spread to the liver, upon obtaining FDA pre-marketing approval, we intend to obtain Australian approval in order to target the Australian market.

-Australian market.
 We also intend to seek to enter into arrangements with strategic partners who have experience with obtaining regulatory approval and marketing medical devices in those markets and are willing to bear the cost of those activities.